agravier/crdt-study/README.md

 LWW-element-graph while another, independent brush stroke could be applied to the canvas by the user.

-#### Checklist

-[quiescent consistency] Does the design ensure conflict-free eventual consistency between all nodes without synchronization?

-[theoretical memory bounds] Does the design suffer from worst-case unbounded growth in degenerate cases where operations cancelling each other are applied a functionally constant-size object?
-(In other words, does garbage collection require synchronization?)

 ## Software package implementation

-The overall principles and steps by which I worked the software that accompanies this exploration were as follows:
+The overall principles and steps that I followed to produce the software that accompanies this exploration were as follows:

 - _Correctness first_.
 I will produce less features, but they will be correct.